Costs and benefits of authentication advice: Benefits model

-As with costs, which could be larger or smaller, the benefits provided by different advice also vary.
+As with costs, which could be larger or smaller, the benefits provided by different advice also varies.
 The benefits of advice therefore should reflect the probability of each attack being successful.
 Given some baseline chance of each attack, we reflect on whether a piece of advice increases or decreases the chance that that attack is successful.
-We show the result of this analysis for our 79 advice statements in Table~\ref{tab:user_ben} and Table~\ref{tab:org_ben}.
+We show the result of this analysis for the 79 advice statements in Tab.~\ref{tab:table_of_benefits}, page \pageref{tab:table_of_benefits}--\pageref{endofbenefitstable}.

+We use the symbols \hphantom{l}\veryup \hphantom{l}and \hphantom{l}\verydown \hphantom{l} to indicate an increase or decrease respectively in the probability of success for the attack type. \hphantom{l}\up \hphantom{l}and \hphantom{l}\down \hphantom{l}indicate less significant increases or decreases in the probabilities of success for the attacks.
+An underline, \underline{\colorboxgrey}, indicates that the improvement is not directly enforceable.
+This could be because the advice is too vague and therefore there is ambiguity on how an organization or user might follow it.
+Or simply that it is impossible for an organization to bind their users to following the advice.

+In supplementary material we include all explanations for why we believe the chances of certain attacks are impacted by the advice~\cite{hazel_github}.
+It is worth noting that when determining this assignment of benefits, we took input from stakeholders and experts including giving presentations at conferences/workshops to gather insight from specialists (\cite{usenix17_posters, murray2017evaluating, Passwordscon_talk,HEAnet_talk}), statistics from our university IT department and insights from our University's information security manager.